MDs Recommend Icing

 5. A gradual weakening of the tendons of the shoulder, often associated with impingement

-The most recommended immediate treatment following a shoulder soft tissue injury is R.I.C.E. the acronym for:
+The most recommended immediate treatment by orthopedic mds and physical therapists following a shoulder soft tissue injury is R.I.C.E. the acronym for:

 Do not perform any motions which cause pain.
 Each time pain is felt,

-Apply ice for 15-20 minutes to the injured shoulder area at least 2 to 3 times
+Ice the shoulder for 15-20 minutes at least 2 to 3 times

 a day.
 It is important not to ice the shoulder longer than 15-20 minutes at a

 time.
 Longer periods can produce skin irritation (cryoburn) and also

 damage underlying tissues.
 Icing the shoulder stops swelling by constricting